Niaev/devgrid-challenge/README.md

 ### MongoDB and pymongo

 MongoDB (7.0.12 or newer) was chosen because the data to be stored from Open Weather API will be purposefully redundant, so no need to use a relational SQL database, and because of MongoDB speed for finding data.
-PyMongo was chosen to be the library to connect and use MongoDB tools due to its similarities to the original Mongo Shell.
+PyMongo was chosen to be the library to connect to and use MongoDB tools due to its similarities to the original Mongo Shell.

 ### python-dotenv

-To manage project environment variables, python-dotenv allows us to create a simple `.env` file side-by-side with Python's `os.getenv` function, allowing us to use sensitive and/or mutable information inside of the code, like API keys, server ports, database location and more.
+To manage project environment variables, python-dotenv allows us to create a simple `.env` file side-by-side with Python's `os.getenv` function, allowing us to use sensitive and/or mutable information inside the code, like API keys, server ports, database location and more.

 ### Faker